dox187/web-vlc-remote/README.md

 Navigate to the settings tab to configure remote VLC player to connect to.

-Method:
-GET
-Use where same-origin policy can be bypassed e.g. WebView

-JSONP
+### Method
-Requires minor modifications to VLC lua scripts to support json callback.
+GET - Use where same-origin policy can be bypassed e.g. WebView JSONP - Requires modifications to VLC lua scripts to support json callback.
 Save and restart VLC.

 status.json, browse.json & playlist.json:
 ```sh